What Type of Cancer Specialists Do You Need?

 - Experience.
 A cancer specialist should have a lot of experience treating the specific type of cancer that you have.
-Ask how many cases your doctor has treated over his or her career and over the past year.
+Ask how many cases your doctor has treated over their career and over the past year.
 How many is enough?
 There’s no easy answer.
 But you should have the feeling that your doctor is treating people like you on a regular basis.

 - Good training.
 Those framed degrees on a cancer specialist’s wall aren’t just for decoration, says Terri Ades, DNP, FNP-BC, AOCN, director of cancer information at the American Cancer Society in Atlanta.
 Look at them closely.
 Where did your doctor train?
-Ask if he or she has other special qualifications or areas of interest.
-Ask if he or she has published any relevant journal articles on cancer treatment.
+Ask if they have other special qualifications or areas of interest.
+Ask if they have published any relevant journal articles on cancer treatment.

 - Board certification.
 Board-certified doctors are trained in a specific area of medicine and must pass an exam testing their knowledge and skill.
-So if your doctor is board-certified -- in medical oncology or surgery, for instance -- you can be confident that he or she is highly qualified in that field.
+So if your doctor is board-certified -- in medical oncology or surgery, for instance -- you can be confident that they are highly qualified in that field.
 That said, board certification is not available for every subtype of cancer treatment.
 So not being board certified is not necessarily a bad sign.

 - Openness to your questions.
 This is one of the most important things to look for in a cancer specialist.
 You need to feel like your doctor is listening to you and answering your questions.
-Also, make sure your doctor will be available to you when you need to talk to him or her -- even after you leave the office.
+Also, make sure your doctor will be available to you when you need to talk to them -- even after you leave the office.

 How Do You Find a Cancer Specialist?